The Maine Certificate of Formation is the LLC form you fill out and file with the state to form an LLC.

 Northwest ($29 + State Fees)

-Filing the Maine Articles of Organization is Easy!
+Filing the Maine Certificate of Formation Is Easy!

 Step 1: Get Your Certificate of Formation